sarbjot-14/CHIP8-Emulator/INSTRUCTIONS.md

 4. Press the "Load Program" button.
 5. Press the "Play" button.

-## Running the assembly files for the Tetris and Pong games
+## Running the assembly files for the Tetris and Pong games using an external emulator
-_For instructions with pictures, see the ExternalEmulatorInstructions document, located in /Games/ folder_
+_For instructions with pictures, see the ExternalEmulatorInstructions document, located in Games folder_

 ## Automated Testing